 More Fishing Articles

-Fluke Fishing Techniques
+Fluke Fishing Rhode Island

 The Rhode Island coastal and Block Island shorelines are very productive for fluke at certain times of the year.
 Since fluke spend winters on the continental shelf, the first productive area during the month of May is typically in the 45 to75 foot depths near Block Island’s south coast.
 Unfortunately, during the early part of the season the spiny dogfish are abundant as well around Block Island.
 Anglers may have to move a few times to get away from the concentrations of Dogfish during this time of the year.
 Fluke continue to migrate towards the Rhode Island Coastline from Newport to Watch Hill, including Narragansett Bay in May before heading back out to offshore waters in late September and October.